-Notes to the Financial Statements Year ended April 30, 2021 (with the comparative period nine months ended April 30, 2020)
+Notes to the Financial Statements Year ended April 30, 2022

 1. Incorporation and identity

 Lumber Depot Limited (the company) was incorporated and domiciled in Jamaica on July 30, 2019.
 The registered office of the company is located at 4 Victoria Avenue Kingston CSO, with retail outlet at 17c Gordon Town Road, Kingston 6.
 The company is listed on the Junior Market of the Jamaica Stock Exchange since December 16, 2019.